ornl-training/julia-intro/episodes/01_04_Using_the_package_manager.md

 ## Objectives

-  - "Learn to add packages using pkg-mode"
+  - Learn to add packages using pkg-mode
-  - "Learn to resolve name conflicts"
+  - Learn to resolve name conflicts
-  - "Learn to activate environments"
+  - Learn to activate environments

 ::::::